‘California wins big’ with Biden’s new immigration policy shielding undocumented spouses

 Barragán called Biden’s action “the most significant protections for immigrant families” since DACA was announced by President Barack Obama in 2012.

-Marrying a U.S. citizen normally provides a pathway to citizenship.
-But people who enter the U.S. illegally must return to their home countries to get a green card.
+Marrying a U.S. citizen normally opens up a pathway to permanent residency.
+But people who enter the U.S. illegally, without a visa, must return to their home countries to get a green card.
 That process can take up to 10 years, and is often the main hurdle for families, Salas said.

 The program announced Tuesday allows immigrant spouses to remain in the U.S. while applying for lawful permanent residence.
 People who are approved for the program by the Department of Homeland Security have three years to apply for permanent residency and are eligible for work authorization during that time.

-White House officials told reporters that the program would open for applicants later this summer.
-The program is expected to face legal challenges.
+White House officials told reporters that the program would open for applicants later this summer., though legal challenges could thwart the administration’s plans.

 Biden’s election-year move comes just two weeks after the White House announced it was temporarily closing the Southern border to asylum seekers who crossed illegally.
 Advocates are suing over that rule, which allows the U.S. to close the U.S.-Mexico border when immigration surges.